GreeKatrina/TreeOfLife/README.md

 tol.herokuapp.com

-Tree of Life is a data visualization app that allows people to click through a dynamic tree built with Infovis - a Javascript toolkit, using data from the Tree of Life API.
+Tree of Life is a data visualization app that allows people to click through a dynamic tree, built with Infovis - a Javascript toolkit, using data from the Tree of Life API.

 ## Authors